Medicare Part D

-Costs of Medicare Part D are subject to change each calendar year, but monthly premiums will cost you approximately 34$.
+Prescription drug costs are subject to change each calendar year, but monthly premiums will cost you approximately 34$.
 Your costs can depend on the IRMAA or Income Related Monthly Adjustment Amount which is an extra cost if your income falls under a certain point.
 This cost is detached from your Part D monthly premium and you pay it directly to Medicare (not to your Medicare Part D Plan).

 - A yearly deductible is an out-of-pocket cost that you are responsible for each year before your Medicare-covered plan starts to cover all costs.
 Deductibles are set by the government and are subject to change each calendar year.

 - Copayments or coinsurance is the amount you are responsible for after your deductible has been met.
 Coinsurance stands for the percentage of what you need to pay and copayment is a fixed cost.
-For example, you will pay 10$ of copayment or you may owe 20% of coinsurance for drug prescriptions after your plan is covered for its share.
+For example, you will pay 10$ in copayment or you may owe 20% of coinsurance for drug prescriptions after your plan is covered for its share.